gchq/Palisade-readers/README.md

 implementation for the data retrieval.
 The class `HadoopDataReader` is the reader implementation for Hadoop.
-In the `SerialisingResponseWriter#write` method, these classes are used to first retrieve the references to the data plus the rules that will be use for filtering.
+In the `SerialisingResponseWriter#write` method, these classes are used to first retrieve the references to the data plus the rules that will be used for filtering.
 This is used to set up a processing stream for the client's request.

 The process will retrieve the data as an input stream.
 It will then be deserialised into records where the rules are applied to filter the records.
 This is then re-serialised into an output stream.
 This output stream will be